Human Resources Divisions:

 Benefits: Benefits oversees the administration of the employee benefits programs for health, dental, vision, short and long term disability, life, and flexible spending accounts.
 They also produce benefit premium billing statements for employees out on leave without pay, collecting and dispersing received premium payments.
 They coordinate the agency’s Open Enrollment and oversee other special benefit programs.

-HR Audit: The ADC HR Audit team was the first of its kind Statewide and was implemented to self audit on HR practices.
+HR Audit: The ADCRR HR Audit team was the first of its kind Statewide and was implemented to self audit on HR practices.
 This team of two creates audit tools and produces audit reports.
 It conducts regular on-site HR Office audits and audits personnel and pay actions created before and after these actions are keyed.
 In addition, they conduct regular personnel file reviews and run HRIS reports.

-Retirement: The Corrections Officer’s Retirement Plan (CORP) Board is overseen by the Public Safety Plan Retirement System (PSPRS) but is administratively supported by the ADC.
+Retirement: The Corrections Officer’s Retirement Plan (CORP) Board is overseen by the Public Safety Plan Retirement System (PSPRS) but is administratively supported by the ADCRR.
 The Pension Coordinators are responsible for the management of CORP related documents such as, retirements, disabilities, survivor benefits, refunds and waivers.
 In addition, the pension coordinators assist with Arizona State Retirement System (ASRS) questions, Retiree’s Accumulated Sick Leave (RASL) and Donated Annual Leave.

-Contractor Clearance: All contractors within the ADC are processed centrally within the Contractor Clearance Unit.
+Contractor Clearance: All contractors within the ADCRR are processed centrally within the Contractor Clearance Unit.
 This unit ensures all mandatory pre-clearance steps are completed prior to the issuance of an ID.
 With approximately 5,000 contractors Statewide, this unit tracks all clearances, maintains active and inactive records inputting the pertinent information into a Contractor Database.
 This unit is also responsible for all correctional badges issued within the department and ensures an annual inventory is completed.

 Personnel Records: Oversees the daily maintenance of approximately 15,000+ active and inactive personnel records, ensuring incoming documentation is processed accurately and timely.
 Responsible for creating personnel files on newly hired staff and deactivating inactive records.
 This unit responds to law enforcement employment verifications, subpoenas and public record requests.
 The support staff acts as the agency’s liaison with the Department of Economic Resources coordinating and responding to all Unemployment Claims and coordinates the agency’s years of service awards.